stefa97m-hub/FBJuniorTask/README.md

 ## constants

-● Contains one class EndPoints that is helping with Url's
+● Contains one class EndPoints that is helping with URLs

 ---